Mark Jindrak: Personal life

 Jindrak has a degree in marketing.
-He also played basketball for the Keuka College's Storm in Division III of the National Collegiate Athletic Association.
-Jindrak has the highest vertical leap in WWE history, and his personal best is over 42 in.
+He also played basketball for the Keuka Storm at the NCAA Division III level.
+Jindrak has the highest recorded vertical leap in WWE history, and his personal best is over 42 in.

 His father is of German descent and his mother is of Italian descent.
 On November 3, 2015, Jindrak announced that he married Mexican fashion designer and model Miroslava Luna.
-Jindrak resides in Knoxville, TN with his wife and son.
+The couple reside with their son in Knoxville, Tennessee.

 In July 2016, Jindrak was named part of a class action lawsuit filed against WWE which alleged that wrestlers incurred traumatic brain injuries during their tenure and that the company concealed the risks of injury.
 The suit was litigated by attorney Konstantine Kyros, who has been involved in a number of other lawsuits against WWE.
 The case was dismissed by US District Judge Vanessa Lynne Bryant in September 2018.